-Note: The "Other" category represents the business segments not included in the reporting segments, which include the software-related business and other businesses.
+Notes: 1.
+The "Other" category represents the business segments not included in the reporting segments, which include the real estate business, the software-related business and other businesses.

-(2) Information for the basis of understanding income
+2. Information for the basis of understanding income

 For the contracts with customers, income is recognized as the amount of consideration to be entitled to in exchange for goods and services when the control over the promised goods and services is transferred to customers.